Wolfpack (naval tactic): Drawbacks

-Away from the Atlantic, the U-boat Arm had less scope for pack attacks; Operation Drumbeat against US shipping in early 1942, off the US eastern coast, and Operation Neuland in the Caribbean, were conducted by U-boats on individual patrol, while the introduction of a convoy system there saw the U-boats withdraw to easier hunting grounds.
+Away from the Atlantic, the U-boat Arm had less scope for pack attacks; Operation Drumbeat against US shipping in early 1942, off the US eastern coast, and Operation Neuland in the Caribbean, were conducted by U-boats on individual patrol, until the introduction of a convoy system there saw the U-boats withdraw to easier hunting grounds.
 In the South Atlantic and the Indian Ocean individual routing by the Allies and small numbers of U-boats active there again saw the employment of the lone wolf approach by the U-boat Arm.

 Countermeasures

 Although the wolfpacks proved a serious threat to Allied shipping, the Allies developed counter-measures.
-The expansion of the escort force and the development of well-trained and well-organized escort groups, led to more and more successes as the campaign went on.
+The expansion of the escort force, and the development of well-trained and well-organized escort groups, led to more and more successes as the campaign went on.
 Time and again escort groups were able to fight off numerically superior packs and destroy attackers, until the rate of exchange became ruinous.
-Effective air cover from long-range aircraft with radar and escort carriers and blimps, allowed U-boats to be spotted as they shadowed a convoy (waiting for the cover of night to attack).
+Effective air cover from long-range aircraft with radar, and escort carriers and blimps, allowed U-boats to be spotted as they shadowed a convoy (waiting for the cover of night to attack).